proxer/ProxerLibJava/README.md

 ### Login

 The `ProxerApi` offers a mechanism for automatic login.<br>
-If you call the `user.login` API, the relevant information are stored automatically.
-If you then call `user.logout`, they are also removed automatically.
+If you call the `user.login` API, the relevant information is stored automatically.
+If you then call `user.logout`, is is also removed automatically.

 You can customize this behaviour through a custom `LoginTokenManager`.<br>